|Mortgage Payment (P&I)|

 While taxes are high, there are a few property tax relief programs, including a deduction for senior citizens, disabled persons, veterans, tax freeze for seniors and the homestead benefit program.
 The homestead benefit program is for those with income under a certain amount and the deduction is calculated per eligible property.
 The New Jersey Department of the Treasury has information on each program on its Division of Taxation website.

 Another element to keep in mind is hurricane damage in New Jersey.
 In 2012, Hurricane Sandy caused $6.3 billion in private insurance losses in New Jersey.
 If you buy in this state, you’ll want to shop around for insurance that will cover your property under a number of adverse conditions.
 Another hurricane is always a possibility, so you’ll want to make sure your property’s covered.
+In 2020, 95,473 homes in New Jersey were at risk of category one hurricane storms.

 If you can’t obtain insurance through a private company, you can apply for coverage through the New Jersey Insurance Underwriting Association (NJIUA).
 NJIUA’s mission “is to provide essential property insurance to applicants who cannot secure coverage in the voluntary market.”
 Since it’s considered a last-resort market, the entity doesn’t seek customers and provides basic coverage only.